How To Use a Strop? | Ultimate guide

 Leather and canvas hanging strop

-Will any type of natural leather job as a strop?
+Will any type of natural leather work as a strap?

 How to use a leather strop